Solitaryseeker/Battery-Life-cycle-data-preparation-/README.md

 * Nominal Capacity: 1.1 Ah

 * Key Feature: Supports fast charging and high-rate discharging — ideal for life-cycle and degradation studies

+⚙️ Experimental Setup

+All experiments were conducted using 48-channel Arbin LBT potentiostats within a temperature-controlled chamber at 30 °C.

+* Cells were mounted horizontally with Type T thermocouples attached using thermal epoxy and Kapton tape.

+* Temperature, voltage, current, and internal resistance (IR) were measured continuously.

+* IR measurements were taken at 80% SOC with ten ±3.6C pulses lasting 30–33 ms (depending on batch).

 # 🧫 Experimental Batches

   | **Batch**   | **Date**   | **Charging Policy**       | **Notable Parameters**                                                                                                |